svalinn/condorht_tools/setup/README.md

 6. Geant4 (optional)
 7. DAGMC with FLUKA/Geant4/MCNP5

-You will need to modify the line starting with `arguments =` in `build_dagmc.sub` to get the compiler tarball from the right location and to build DAGMC with the correct physics packages.
-For example, if your tarballs are located in `/squid/ljjacobson` and you wish to install DAG-Geant4 and DAG-MCNP5 with CUBIT/CGM support, you should modify the line to be
+You will need to modify the line starting with `arguments =` in `build_dagmc.sub`.
+The first argument should be the username where the tarballs are found on SQUID.
+If you wish to build MOAB with CUBIT/CGM support, add the `cubit` argument.
+If you wish to install DAG-MCNP5 in MPI mode, add the `mpi` argument.
+Finally, add any of `mcnp5`, `geant4`, or `fluka` to specify which physics packages you want to build.
+The username must be specified first, but the rest of the arguments may be specified in any order.

+For example, if the tarballs are located in `/squid/my_username`, you want CUBIT/CGM support, and you want DAG-MCNP5 (MPI), DAG-Geant4, and DAG-FLUKA, the line should be

-`arguments = ljjacobson cubit geant4 mcnp5`.
+`arguments = my_username cubit mpi mcnp5 geant4 fluka`.

-If you wish to install only DAG-FLUKA without CUBIT/CGM support, you should use

-`arguments = ljjacobson fluka`.

-Note that if you are installing CUBIT, FLUKA, or MCNP5, you are required to provide your own tarballs as they are not freely available on the internet.
+Note that if you are installing CUBIT, MCNP5, or FLUKA, you are required to provide your own tarballs as they are not freely available on the internet.

 As before, run